King Benjamin's Sermon:

 Much emphasis was given by King Benjamin to retaining a remission of our sins (see Mosiah 4:26).
 We do not ponder that concept very much in the church.
 We ought to think of it a lot more.
 Retention clearly depends on the regularity of our repentance.
 In the church we worry, and should, over the retention of new members, but the retention of our remissions is cause for even deeper concern.

 What King Benjamin said with such clarity and humility about becoming more saintly and childlike, in my opinion, has a fulness and specificity unrivaled in all of scripture.
 In my opinion, if King Benjamin had uttered only the words in Mosiah 3:19, the verse would still rank among the great gems in all our scriptures.
 This verse is so succinct.
-By way of comparative illustration, today’s missionary handbook could, if needed, be further compressed into these lines from Alma: “Use boldness, but not overbearance; and also see that ye bridle all your passions, that ye may be filled with love; see that ye refrain from idleness” (Alma 38:12).
+By way of comparative illustration, if needed, today’s missionary handbook could be further compressed into these lines from Alma: “Use boldness, but not overbearance; and also see that ye bridle all your passions, that ye may be filled with love; see that ye refrain from idleness” (Alma 38:12).
 In a similar way, the goals and the process of discipleship could be compressed into that precious verse 12.
 Its concision and compression are in such stark contrast to the repetition and multiplication we often see in so many human communications.

 Granted, the adjuration for us to be childlike also occurs in the New Testament: “Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven” (Matthew 18:3).
 But contextuality is given in King Benjamin’s sermon: